-The drama department presents public productions each year.
-In the fall, a play is produced and each
+The Theatre department presents public productions each year.
+Two to three shows a year are produced including students and community members.

 Block & Bridle

 This club is for students with an interest in agriculture.
 The objectives of the club are to promote student interest and leadership in agriculture, strengthen, improve, and promote the profession of agriculture, and scholarship among students of agriculture.
 Members attend regional, state, and national Block & Bridle meetings, where they get to meet and share ideas with students from other colleges and universities as well as participate in educational tours around the U.S.